lowelltwong-alt/airca-fractal-decision-architecture/docs/integrations/README.md

 - decision-making without taxonomy and ontology can become inconsistent, context-poor, or unstable
 - AIRCA without deeper structural layers can remain a useful decision frame, but not yet a durable operating architecture
 - machine-readable artifacts without conceptual integration can become technically structured but strategically thin
+- theological or higher-order commitments can remain detached from operational architecture

 This folder exists to prevent that fragmentation.